postchain/5th-korea-sw-design/README.md

 # Copyright 2018.
-Jung Ji Yong All Pictures Cannot Be Copied Without Permission.
+Jung Ji Yong All Pictures Can Not Be Copied Without Permission.
-# if you want to use contact stopdragon@sharpzerosix.com
+# If You Want To Use, Contact stopdragon@sharpzerosix.com